Current Policy Projections

-In response to the Productivity Commission report, the government published its Climate Action Plan where the deadline of mid-2020 is set to develop a policy package as part of a renewable energy strategy, including revising the National Policy Statement for Renewable Energy Generation (NPS-REG) and considering the development of National Environmental Standards on renewable energy (Ministry for the Environment of New Zealand, 2019b).
+In response to the Productivity Commission report, the government published its Climate Action Plan that sets a deadline for mid-2020 to develop a policy package as part of a renewable energy strategy, including revising the National Policy Statement for Renewable Energy Generation (NPS-REG) and considering the development of National Environmental Standards on renewable energy (New Zealand Government, 2019c).

 Industrial processes and product use (mainly iron, steel and aluminium production) are responsible for around 6% of New Zealand’s total emissions excluding LULUCF.
 The main GHGs directly emitted by industry are CO2 (two thirds of emissions), followed by hydrofluorocarbons (HFCs).
-Following the ratification of the Kigali Amendment in October 2019, New Zealand will begin phasing down HFCs in 2020 and cut usage by 85% by 2036 (New Zealand Government, 2019; Parliamentary Counsel Office, 2019a).
+Following the ratification of the Kigali Amendment in October 2019, New Zealand will begin phasing down HFCs in 2020 and cut usage by 85% by 2036 (New Zealand Government, 2019a; Parliamentary Counsel Office, 2019).

 However, New Zealand’s level of vehicle ownership per person is among the highest in the world; its light vehicle fleet is one of the oldest among developed countries (New Zealand’s Productivity Commission, 2017), and there are no efficiency nor emissions standards for passenger vehicles.

 A key reason for the age and poor fuel economy of the car fleet is that most vehicles entering New Zealand’s fleet are used imports, while most vehicles in other OECD countries enter the fleet as new.
 The dominance of used imports, while damaging to the climate, has been hugely important for reducing the cost of vehicle ownership for low-income households, pushing up vehicle ownership (Productivity Commission, 2018).

 In August 2019, in response to the Productivity Commission report, the Government announced its Climate Action Plan which includes a backdown on its announced pledge to make the Government's own vehicle fleet fully electric by 2025.
-The Government aims now that all new vehicles entering the Government fleet are fully electric by mid-2025 which stands in contrast with the previously announced target of a carbon-free government vehicle fleet by 2025/26 (Marc Daalder - Newsroom, 2019; Ministry for the Environment of New Zealand, 2019b)
+The Government aims now that all new vehicles entering the Government fleet are fully electric by mid-2025 which stands in contrast with the previously announced target of a carbon-free government vehicle fleet by 2025/26 (Marc Daalder - Newsroom, 2019; Ministry for the Environment of New Zealand, 2019b).

 Modelling, conducted in the context of the long-term target options, shows the importance of reducing agriculture emissions as a mitigation policy: a report by the Parliamentary Commissioner for the Environment concluded that holding New Zealand’s livestock methane steady at 2016 levels would cause additional warming of 10–20% above current levels by 2050 and that if New Zealand wished to ensure that methane from livestock caused no additional contribution to warming beyond the current level, emissions would need to be reduced by at least 10–22% below 2016 levels by 2050, and 20–27% by 2100 (Parliamentary Commissioner for the Environment, 2018).

-Independent submissions, in the context of the long-term target consultations, confirm the need to methane and other non-CO2 emissions in parallel to reducing CO2 emissions to be consistent with achieving the Paris Agreement goals at the national level in New Zealand (Hare et al., 2018).
+Independent submissions, in the context of the long-term target consultations, confirm the need to reduce methane and other non-CO2 emissions in parallel to reducing CO2 emissions to be consistent with achieving the Paris Agreement goals at the national level in New Zealand (Hare et al., 2018).
 The most recent IPCC report confirms this finding and concludes that pathways that limit global warming to 1.5°C with no or limited overshoot involve deep reductions in emissions of methane (35% or more below 2010 levels) by 2050 (IPCC, 2018).

-In its report, the Productivity Commission identifies mitigation options for the agriculture sector, including improving farm-management practices; targeting the amount of CH4 produced by animals; reducing the amount of nitrous oxide emitted from soils; and reducing livestock numbers (Productivity Commission, 2018).
+The Productivity Commission identifies mitigation options for the agriculture sector, including improving farm-management practices; targeting the amount of CH4 produced by animals; reducing the amount of nitrous oxide emitted from soils; and reducing livestock numbers (Productivity Commission, 2018).
 Regarding the imposition of a price on agriculture sector emissions, the Commission states that “exempting agriculture from an emissions price places a disproportionately (and inefficiently) high emissions reduction burden on other sectors in the context of meeting New Zealand’s emissions targets”; and that “applying a price to agricultural emissions would give farmers more incentives to adopt mitigation options, though the size of the effect is uncertain”, which stands in strong contrast with postponing the pricing of agricultural emissions until at least 2025 (Productivity Commission, 2018).

 The findings of the Productivity Commission confirm previous results by other modelling groups that a trajectory toward emission-neutrality around mid-century requires substantially strengthened action in the agriculture and forestry sectors in addition to efforts to decarbonise the energy system (Vivid Economics, 2017).